-The Finance and Constitution Committee looks at budget, public expenditure and revenue matters as well as constitutional matters falling within the responsibility of the Cabinet Secretary for Government Business and Constitutional Relations.
+The Finance and Constitution Committee looked at budget, public expenditure and revenue matters as well as constitutional matters falling within the responsibility of the Cabinet Secretary for Government Business and Constitutional Relations.

 Background work on Common Frameworks

 The Finance and Constitution Committee considered the legislative consent memorandum (LCM) lodged by the Scottish Government on the European Union (Withdrawal) Bill.
 Its interim report published on the LCM highlighted the importance of common frameworks.